JeremyRand/namecoin.org/team/index.md

 ## Mikhail Sindeyev (thecoder)

 Mikhail (then acting under a pseudonym) was our lead C++ developer for roughly a year (prior to Daniel), working on namecoind and creating Namecoin-Qt.
 Mikhail was a PhD student at Moscow State University.
 In 2014 Mikhail tragically died of a stroke at the age of 29.
 His identity was made public shortly after his death so that his great contribution to free speech technology would be recognized.

+## Ryan Castellucci

+Ryan was our security specialist and all-around-badass, handling everything from web infrastructure to C++ development to crisis management.
+They are mostly retired but still occasionally offer cryptographic/security advice as needed.

 ## Phelix